How AI is Reshaping Software Development: Insights from the 2024 Dora Report

 For example, a GitHub Copilot study found that AI suggestions helped developers complete tasks nearly 55% faster but also increased code review time because of a higher volume of minor errors.
 AI is great for rapid prototyping and iterating, but it still needs a watchful human eye to ensure long-term quality.

-3. Building Trust in AI Tools: A Hurdle to Overcome
+3. Building Trust in AI Software Development Tools: A Hurdle to Overcome

-AI tools are only as good as the data they’ve been trained on, and this fact introduces some real concerns around trust.
+AI software development tools are only as good as the data they’ve been trained on, and this fact introduces some real concerns around trust.

 Engineers worry about AI “hallucinations” (when AI suggests solutions that seem plausible but are actually wrong), a phenomenon that adds a layer of risk to using AI for mission-critical code.